oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### Compose REST Queries
 To easily debug and test the application REST API, the Endpoints view provides a smooth integration with a third party extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

-To start composing a REST query, invoke the Compose REST Query action for a GET or POST endpoint.
+To start composing a REST query, invoke the Compose REST Query action for an endpoint either from the Endpoints view or using the corresponding Code Lens action in code editor.
 A dedicated text document is opened and the corresponding query is inserted.
 Use the REST Client features to invoke and process the query.

 Note: If the REST Client extension is not installed when invoking the Compose REST Query action, a notification is displayed offering to quick install it.